andymeneely/squib/README.md

 # Get Involved

-Squib is an open source tool, and I welcome participation.
+Squib is an open source tool, so I welcome participation.
 Squib is currently in pre-release alpha, so the API is still maturing.
 I do change my mind about the names and meaning of things at this stage.
 I will document these changes as best as I can.

 I also highly recommend upgrading to new versions of Squib every chance you get (using Bundler).
+You can watch for new upgrades by following the RubyGems [RSS](https://rubygems.org/gems/squib/versions.atom), or by watching the project on GitHub.

-Feel free to [file a bug or feature request](https://github.com/andymeneely/squib/issues).
-For bugs, a minimal code example along with your OS and Ruby details would be ideal.
+For bugs and feature requests, feel free to [file a bug or feature request](https://github.com/andymeneely/squib/issues).
+A minimal code example along with your OS and Ruby details would be ideal.

+## Get Help

+There are lots of people using Squib already.
+If you've gone through the [samples](https://github.com/andymeneely/squib/tree/master/samples) and still have questions, here are some other places to get help.

+* Our [thread on BoardGameGeek](http://boardgamegeek.com/thread/1293453) is quite active and informal (if a bit unstructured).
+* [StackOverflow](http://stackoverflow.com/questions/ask?tags=ruby) with the tag "ruby" will get you answers quickly and a great way to document questions for future Squibbers.

+Please use GitHub issues for bugs and feature requests.

 ## Testing Pre-Builds